By Alberto Pinero

 "It is clear that Barcelona have a major problem.
 How are they going to accommodate Messi, Neymar and Andres Iniesta in one team?

-Barcelona head into tomorrow's Copa del Rey final against Real Madrid in Valencia in something of a crisis after back to back defeats against Atletico and Granada saw them dumped out of the Champions League and facing an uphill struggle to retain La Liga.
+Barcelona head into Wednesday's Copa del Rey final against Real Madrid in Valencia in something of a crisis after back-to-back defeats against Atletico and Granada saw them dumped out of the Champions League and facing an uphill struggle to retain La Liga.

 Antic, who coached Barcelona in 2003 and also had three spells at Atletico and one at Real Madrid, then went on to voice his surprise at Cristian Tello's limited game-time this season after his fine performances last term.